 The object of the new Club was to foster an interest in vehicles of all types, and this aim has been successful when looking at current events and activities of the Lincoln Auto Club.
 The Club boasts a huge variety of makes and models of cars, motorbikes, trucks and even stationary engines.
 Their condition ranges from excellent original vehicles, through to faithfully restored show cars and daily drivers, through to prize winning concourse examples of their marque.

 The original Club had a foundation membership of 31 in 1987.
 Currently membership stands at 325.
 Given that many of these membership categories include partners and families, the number of individuals is significant, 575 in fact.
 The Lincoln Auto Club is family oriented with a broad age group involved.
-Numbers increased significantly with the introduction of the South Australian Government’s Conditional Registration Scheme for historic, prescribed left-hand drive vehicles and street rod vehicles effective from July 2012.
+Numbers increased significantly with the introduction of the South Australian Government’s Club Registration Scheme for historic, prescribed left-hand drive vehicles and street rod vehicles effective from July 2012.
 The Club is affiliated with the Federation of Historic Motoring Clubs of South Australia.

 The Lincoln Auto Club extends a warm welcome to all vehicle enthusiasts, members, prospective new members or visitors, who are willing to share the aims of the Club and ensure the ongoing enjoyment and preservation of classic motoring.